Manila clams (asari)

 Connoisseur selection / storage

 Manila clams with hard shells and which stick out their siphons when placed in salt water are fresh.
-Also, Manila clams with puffed out shells have thick and juicy muscles.
+Also, those with puffed out shells have thick and juicy muscles.
 Select shelled clams that are succulent and firm in appearance.
-Store these in the freezer and use them up quickly.
+Store these in the refrigerator and use them up quickly.